Smoothex/awt-interactive-display-ads/ad-app/README.md

 * (Register events for relevant remote control buttons and prints simple text to the console)
 * (At displaying banner ad the photo can be changed on pressing the red button)
 * Creating ads based on the custom JSON format by using custom utility library
+* Grabs the JSON formatted ads by fetching them from the local server

 ## Running the App